-This quick, homemade Italian sausage ragù is a comfort food classic!
-Made with sweet Italian pork sausage and fresh herbs, you’ll love it with mezze rigatoni or fresh homemade pasta for a perfect pasta dinner.
+My quick Italian sausage ragù comes together in under 1 hour.
+Made with sweet Italian pork sausage and fresh herbs, you’ll love it with mezze rigatoni or fresh homemade pasta for an easy weeknight pasta dinner.
+Serves 4.

 Recipe Tips

 - Use a large 12-inch skillet (instead of a high-sided pot).
-The increased surface will reduce the sauce faster.
+The sauce will reduce the sauce faster.

 - Don’t overcook the sausage.
-Sauté gently and it won’t taste like diced rubber bands.
+Sauté gently so it won’t taste like diced rubber bands.

 - Add a splash of milk to tenderize the meat.
 This tip is used in my Ragù Bolognese recipe; it works in the same fashion here.
 The texture will melt in your mouth.